CaptainCrowbar/unicorn-lib/unicorn/string.md

 defaults to the same value as `margin`.
 The function will throw `std::length_error` if either margin is greater than or equal to the width.

-The `newline` value is used for all line breaks on output; any line breaking already present in the input text is discarded.
-Paragraph breaks are replaced with two line breaks, regardless of their original spelling; a single line break is inserted at the end of the output.
+The `newline` value is used for all line breaks in the output; any line breaking already present in the input text is discarded.
+The `newpara` value is used for paragraph breaks in the output; the default is two line breaks.
+A single line break is inserted at the end of the output.
 If the `preserve` flag is used, any paragraphs that start with an indented line are left in their original layout.

 If a single word is too long to fit on one line, the default behaviour is to allow it to violate the right margin.
 If the `enforce` flag is used, this will